abdusco/abdus.dev/src/posts/python-monitor-usb/python-monitor-usb.md

 |`lparam`|`0x346174713248`|`50999eeda0`|pointer (memory address) to event info|
 :::

 Once we decipher the message type, we can google its hexadecimal value to find which message it corresponds to, then figure out what it contains.
-Here we don't really need to dereference and unpack `lparam` pointer, because [we're using WMI][#getting-a-list-of-drives] for that.
+Here we don't really need to dereference and unpack `lparam` pointer, because [we're using WMI](#getting-a-list-of-drives) for that.
 We only need to know this event happened.

 `WM_DEVICECHANGE` message gives us us `DBT_DEVICEARRIVAL` and `DBT_DEVICEREMOVECOMPLETE` events to notify when a device is added or removed respectively.